BigIdeasForum/bigideasforum.github.io/_posts/2025/2025-11-06-ai-consciousness.md

 Presentation on [Intelligence in AI](https://app.tana.inc/shared/are-ai-systems-intelligent-do-they-possess-consciousness/MEpZR3B1WXFYaDJJL0lYelA4UW1VLTE0RA==?wsid=hy8J-5GhUEnW) by Torben

 * This presentation was created in and presented from [Tana](https://tana.inc).
 For a quick guide on navigating the presentation outline, [see this page](https://tana.inc/articles/intro-to-the-outline-editor)
+* Also, be sure to check out the [research notes](https://app.tana.inc/shared/reference-material/MEpZR3B1WXFYaDJJL05MR2VxbW1wakR4dQ==?wsid=uwfTnALXO9uo) for some more indepth perspectives on the subjects discussed.
 ### Coming Up

 Check the [Calendar](/calendar)